thetrime/knock-knock/README.md

 [12]    54: Status (0b1010100: Battery full.
 Owner saw it recently) [13]    02: First 2 bits of key are 0b11, yielding 0b11011111 which is just df
 ```

+# Notes on the window size
+In experiments, it seemed that tags could be as much as 6 keys behind.
+This might be related to daylight saving changes - I was unable to find a conclusive explanation

+# About the timing
+It seems that tags switch their keys at :00, :15, :30 and :45 rather than 15 minutes since pairing.
+The code does not correctly implement this, but the window size covers the discrepancy